Kaedim/working-at-kaedim/README.md

 ## How to apply

 We are hiring for a lot of roles.
-Priorities: Software Engineer, Machine Learning Engineer, UI/UX Designer, Customer Support Engineer, Customer Success Manager, Recruiter, Executive Assistant, Marketing and Content Creator, 3D Artist
+Priorities: Software Engineer, Machine Learning Engineer, UI/UX Designer, Customer Support Engineer, Customer Success Manager, 3D Artist

-You can apply directly through [Wellfound](https://wellfound.com/company/kaedim/jobs) OR by emailing recruiting@kaedim3d.com with your CV, GitHub/Portfolio link, and brief answers to the following questions:
+You can apply through [Wellfound](https://wellfound.com/company/kaedim/jobs) OR by emailing recruiting@kaedim3d.com with your CV, GitHub/portfolio link, and brief answers to the following questions:

 - Which position do you want to interview for?
 - What have you done in the past that can be considered as evidence of exceptional ability?